Scottish Conservative leader calls for Boris Johnson to quit

 Scottish Conservative leader Douglas Ross has called for Boris Johnson to resign after the prime minister admitted attending a Downing Street party during lockdown.

-Mr Johnson apologised about the May 2020 gathering, claiming it was "technically within the rules".
+Mr Johnson apologised about the May 2020 gathering while claiming that it was "technically within the rules".

 He said he "believed implicitly that this was a work event" at the time.